Prosocial Norm Emergence in Multiagent Systems: Introduction

 \subsection{Contributions}

 \framework is a general dynamic and flexible framework for norm emergence that promotes prosociality while supporting decentralization.
-We frame our contributions as an investigation of the following themes, for each of which we subsequently state one falsifiable hypothesis that we evaluate empirically by simulation.
+We frame our contributions as an investigation of the following themes.

 \begin{description} \item [Efficient resolution of conflicts] captures the idea that norms emerge to avoid conflicts that arise between the members of a multiagent system.
-In addition, efficiency indicates that the norms that emerge do not avoid conflict by damaging performance.
+In addition, efficiency indicates that the norms that emerge avoid conflict without damaging performance.
 In other words, the norms should address the liveness-safety tradeoff \cite{AAAI-17:Kont} without, for example, achieving high safety at the cost of liveness.

 \item [Dynamic adaptation] captures the idea that the norms in a multiagent system must be sensitive to its operating environment.
-That is, both the conflicts and the performance opportunities that agents face depend upon the environment in which they interact with each other.
-Therefore, it is important that the multiagent system be able to adapt continually to its environment in addition to the individual member agents potentially adapting to the environment.
+That is, both the conflicts and the performance opportunities that agents face depend upon the environment in which they interact with each other. \revisedb{In other words, in addition to the individual member agents potentially adapting to the environment, the multiagent system as a whole would adapt through new norms.} \revisedbst{Therefore, it is important that the multiagent system be able to adapt continually to its environment in addition to the individual member agents potentially adapting to the environment.}

 \item [Fairness] refers to the idea that disparities in the outcomes across the various member agents are low.
-In general, there is a well-known tradeoff between the aggregate outcomes for the members of a society and fairness of the individual outcomes received by its members \cite{Adler-19:social-welfare}.
-An aspect of prosociality is that because the agents look out for each other's benefit, fewer agents are poorly off and the disparity in outcomes across the agents reduces.
+In general, there is a well-known tradeoff between the aggregate outcomes for the members of a society and the fairness of the individual outcomes received by its members \cite{Adler-19:social-welfare}.
+An aspect of prosociality \revisedb{as we apply it here} is that \revisedb{the agents perform actions that benefit others even if suboptimal to themselves.}\revisedbst{because the agents look out for each other's benefit,} \revisedb{Therefore, in our approach the agents who are worse off are likelier to benefit from prosociality of others than the opposite, and hence} fewer agents are poorly off, and the disparity in outcomes across the agents reduces.